thiagohflima/liferay-portal/workspaces/liferay-sample-workspace/README.markdown

 	Combine multiple frontend client extensions that use `shared-utils.js` without duplicating or rerequesting it.

+- *liferay-sample-etc-frontend-3*

+	Share code through an import map client extension.

 - *liferay-sample-etc-spring-boot*

 	Use Spring Boot and OAuth (human to server) to interact with Liferay.

 - *liferay-sample-fds-cell-renderer*

+	Build a custom cell display in a frontend data set table.

 - *liferay-sample-fds-filter*

+	Build a custom filter in a frontend data set table.

 - *liferay-sample-global-css*